-Students who are not in good academic standing or have an Honor Code violation pending with the University, must request and receive permission from the Assistant Dean of the MAC Program to participate in the Graduation Ceremony.
+Students who are not in good academic standing or have an Student Code of Conduct violation pending with the University, must request and receive permission from the Assistant Dean of the MAC Program to participate in the Graduation Ceremony.

 The Office of the University Registrar mails diplomas to graduates approximately six to eight weeks following graduation.
 Diplomas are mailed to students' permanent/grade/billing address.
 Students should verify this address and change it if necessary.